blentley/ForecastingElectricityDemand/README.md

 ![Seq3](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq3.PNG)

+This method of prediction is the most generous since we're providing it with known data all the time to make one prediction at a time.
+In this method, I'm expecting the error to be the smallest, as the model will likely make slightly adjustments from it's known previous value and only be slightly incorrect each time.
+There's probably not a value for predicting the next period, however it's a useful reference.
 #### 2. Predicting the entire sequence, using only a starting seed of known data

 ![Seq4](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq4.PNG)

+This method of prediction is the least generous (and likely to result in the highest error) since we're only feeding the model limited information and relying on accurate predictions to sustain future predictions.
+Errors would continue to be amplified as the sequence progresses.
+However, it still serves as a useful reference point.

 #### 3. Predicting multi-period sequences of a defined length
 In this example, we need to chage some of our starting assumptions slightly.
 Let's assume our predicting sequence is now 3 periods, and we want to predict a sequence of 2 periods.

 The row 'Demand 1.1' shows that the values in time periods 1 to 3 will be used to predict time period 4.
 This is a prediction made entirely using known data.
 Now for the next prediction, 'Demand 1.2', we will use the known values in time periods 2 & 3 and the previously predicted value of time period 4, to predict time period 5.

 This process will reset as we predict 'Demand 2.1', where a fresh set of known values will be used to make a prediction for time period 6.

 ![Seq5](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq5.PNG)
 This method of prediction is somewhat of a middle ground between Methods 1 and 2, where the future predictions are more difficult than simply predicting the next step, but not as difficult as predicting the entire sequence using only a starting seed of known values.